Kerala Tourism Guide: FAQs About Kerala Tourist Places [Tourist Tips]

-Don’t worry, visiting Kerala will not cost you the fortune and here are few reasons.
+Don’t worry, visiting Kerala will not cost you a fortune, and here are a few reasons.

-- Connectivity: All the major cities of Kerala are well-connected by rail, road, and air ways from rest of the major cities across India and globe.
-Thus, it requires lesser time to travel and save ticketing charges.
+- Connectivity: All the major cities of Kerala are well-connected by rail, road, and airways from the rest of the major cities across India and the globe.
+Thus, it requires lesser time to travel and saves ticketing charges.

-- Entry Fee: For different places to be visited like museum, plantations, Jungle Safari, etc. you need to pay for the entrance.
+- Entry Fee: For different places to be visited like museums, plantations, Jungle Safari, etc. you need to pay for the entrance.